MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-preview-personalized-content.md

 | Customer Voice                                   | Uses selected CV Survey<br>(Shown as anonymous link)                                                           |

 > [!NOTE]
 > 1. When an audience record is selected, any dynamic text and lists that use audience as data a source will be resolved using data from the selected record.
 You can enter sample values for the remaining dynamic text, if any, that is not using audience as its source.
+However, inline condition and conditional content are NOT evaluated using audience record or the sample data provided for trigger.
+For **inline conditions**, select **True** or **False** values manually to preview its outcome.
+Similarly, for **conditional content**, select a **variation** to see its preview.
 > 1. When dynamic text is defined using a specific record and a record is not actually selected, preview uses default values.
 If a record is selected, preview uses data from that record.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]